UniMath/agda-unimath/src/reflection/erasing-equality.lagda.md

-Agda's builtin primitive `primEraseEquality` is a special construct on [identifications](foundation-core.identity-types.md) that for every identification `x ＝ y` gives an identification `x ＝ y` with the following reduction behavior:
+Agda's builtin primitive `primEraseEquality` is a special construct on [identifications](foundation-core.identity-types.md) that for every identification `x ＝ y` gives another identification `x ＝ y` with the following reduction behaviour:

-- If the two end points `x ＝ y` normalize to the same term, `primEraseEquality` reduces to `refl`.
+- If the two end points of `p : x ＝ y` normalize to the same term, `primEraseEquality p` reduces to `refl`.

 For example, `primEraseEquality` applied to the loop of the [circle](synthetic-homotopy-theory.circle.md) will compute to `refl`, while